codefresh-io/cap-docs.codefresh.io/_docs/runtime/git-sources.md

 ---

-A Git Source is Codefresh's equivalent of an Argo CD application.
-The Git Source tracks a Git repository to sync the desired state of the repo to the destination K8s cluster.
-In addition to application resources, the Git Source can store resources for Codefresh runtimes, and CI/CD entities such as delivery pipelines, Workflow Templatess.
+A Git Source is the equivalent of an Argo CD application that tracks a Git repository and syncs the desired state of the repo to the destination K8s cluster.
+In addition to application resources, the Git Source can store resources for Codefresh runtimes, and CI/CD entities such as delivery pipelines, Workflow Templates, workflows, and applications.

-Provisioning a runtime, either hybrid or hosted, automatically creates a default Git Source that stores resources for the runtime and for the demo CI pipelines that are optionally installed with the runtime.
+Provisioning a runtime automatically creates a Git Source that stores resources for the runtime and for the demo CI pipelines that are optionally installed with the runtime.
+Every Git Source is associated with a Codefresh runtime.
 A runtime can have one or more Git Sources.
 You can add Git Sources at any time, to the same or to different runtimes.

 Once you create a Git Source for a runtime, you can store resources for CI/CD entities associated with that runtime.
 For example, when creating pipelines or applications, you can select the Git Source to which to store manifest definitions.

-his repository was created as part of the default Git Source added to your Hosted Codefresh Runtime.

-Git Sources are how the Codefresh GitOps Platfrom sycns Kubernetes resource definitions from Git to your clusters.

-Resource definitions that should be stored in a Git Source:
-CD
-Argo CD Applications
-Argo CD Projects
-Application Sets
-Pipelines (for Hybrid runtimes only)
-Workflow Templates
-Cluster Templates
-Sensors
-Event Sources

 ### View Git Sources and definitions